Solar Can Heat and Cool Your Home

 Based on current grid electricity prices, it costs the equivalent of around $1.5/gallon of oil to heat with a heat pump, and using solar, as little as $1/gallon!

 In cooling mode, a modern heat pump is roughly 1/2 the operating cost of a window unit air conditioner.

-Based on fuel data and pricing from: Maine Energy Office.
-Assumes typical oil boiler operating at 65% efficiency, propane and natural gas at 85% efficiency, resistive electric at 95% efficiency and heat pump at 250% efficiency (COP of 2.5).
-Solar PV kilowatt-hour cost of 9 cents per kilowatt-hour over 25-year time frame based on typical pricing economics of a 4kw + system.
-Economics are roughly the same in New Hampshire or Massachusetts, subject to the local cost of oil, propane, and electricity.
+*Assumes typical oil boiler operating at 65% efficiency, propane at 80% efficiency, and heat pump at 250% efficiency (COP of 2.5).
+Solar PV kilowatt-hour cost of 8 cents per kilowatt-hour over 25-year timeframe based on typical pricing economics of a 8.5kw + system.
+Economics are estimates and subject to the local cost of oil, propane, and electricity.

 Learn more about heat pumps on our dedicated page: Solar-Powered Heat Pumps

 Water heating may not be the ‘sexiest’ application of solar technology, but it is one of the most cost-effective and powerful.
 For a home heating domestic hot water with an oil-fired boiler, you can save more than 300 gallons of oil per year for an average family of four by switching to solar hot water!